-The launch sequence for Falcon 9 is a process of precision necessitated by the rocket's approximately one-hour launch window, dictated by the desired orbit for the satellite.
-If the one-hour time window is missed, the mission will be attempted on the next available date.
+The launch sequence for Falcon 9 is a process of precision necessitated by the rocket's approximately one-hour launch window, dictated by the desired orbit for the satellites.
+If the approximate one-hour time window is missed, the mission will be attempted on the next available date.

-A little less than four hours before launch, the fueling process begins-liquid oxygen first, then RP-1 kerosene propellant.
-The plume coming off the vehicle during countdown is gaseous oxygen being vented from the tanks, which is why the liquid oxygen is topped off throughout the countdown.
+A little less than four hours before launch, the fueling process begins liquid oxygen first, then RP-1 kerosene propellant.
+The plume coming off the vehicle during countdown is gaseous oxygen being vented from the tanks; this venting also necessitates topping off the liquid oxygen throughout the countdown.